intelagense/lose-or-defuse/README.md

 # prop-bomb
-This repo contains the control software and build instructions for a device that simulates a briefcase style bomb/remote detonator.
+This repo contains the control software and build instructions for a device that simulates the look of a briefcase style bomb/remote detonator.

 🚨 WARNING!
 Don't do anything illegal!
 Check the laws in your jurisdiction before building or transporting this device! 🚨
 ⚠️ CAUTION!
 Included code is an older copy and is out of date with final specs listed below. ⚠️

 Use cases:
 * Escape rooms